I. What Is Prayer?

 - Bringing others into our lives to encourage us (Phil.
 1:3-6)

-When most people think of prayer, they think of “supplication.”
-Supplication means asking God to intervene and provide something for us or someone else.
+Fourthly, when most people think of prayer, they think of “supplication.”
+That is to say; supplication means asking God to intervene and provide something for us or others.

-There is nothing wrong with asking God for things!
-Jesus told us to bring requests to him in prayer, whether big or small (John 16:24).
+Consequently, there is nothing wrong with asking God for things!
+In fact, Jesus told us to bring requests to him in prayer, whether big or small (John 16:24).